-The Oregon Name Change Process
+The Oklahoma Name Change Process

-1. Social Security Administration
+1. Your Social Security Card

-Name change starts with notifying the Social Security Administration via the SS-5 form.
-Complete the form and then file it in-person or by mail with your certified marriage certificate and either your Oregon driver’s license or your U.S. passport.
-Fortunately, there isn’t a fee to change your name with this agency!
+The first place to change your name after marriage is with the Social Security Administration.
+Fill out the SS-5 form and decide if you want to file in person or by mail.
+You will need to file with your certified marriage certificate and either your Oklahoma driver’s license or your U.S. Passport.
+Fortunately, there is no fee to file this form!

-5. Oregon Voter Registration
+5. Your Oklahoma Voter Registration

-7. The Oregon Name Change Solution
+7. Oklahoma Name Change Solution